renpy/renpy/sphinx/source/screen_python.rst

 There are three groups of UI functions, corresponding to the number of children they take.

+..
+When updating this list, be sure to update the documentation for the layout statement in screens.rst as well.

 The following UI functions do not take any children.

 * ui.add